sienar-cms/sienar/docs/guides/plugin-providers/adding-routable-pages.md

 ### `IRoutableAssemblyProvider`

-The `IRoutableAssemblyProvider` is the container for routable assemblies.
-It's backed by a `List<Assembly>` and contains a single public method, `Add(Assembly)`.
-The `Add()` method is fluent, so multiple assemblies can be added via method chaining.
+The `IRoutableAssemblyProvider` is the container for routable assemblies. `IRoutableAssemblyProvider` is just an `IList<Assembly>`, so anything you can do with an `IList` can be done with `IRoutableAssemblyProvider`.

 The Sienar-provided `SienarRoutes.razor` directly uses the `Assembly` entries from the `IRoutableAssemblyProvider`; the first `Assembly` is used as the `Router.AppAssembly` parameter, while the remaining assemblies are used as the `Router.AdditionalAssemblies` parameter.